puppetlabs/puppet-docs/README.markdown

 Puppet Docs
 ===========

-Curated documentation for Puppet, and tools for generating a deployable copy of the docs site.
+Curated documentation for Puppet and tools for generating a deployable copy of the docs site.

 Installation